wbcmedia/wbcmedia.github.io/draft.md

 - We hear stuff being thrown into the mixer and a slop, slop sound

 **_Mrs Buttermuffin_** : Now then, will minced beef make it a bit too rich?
-Oh why not, life's too short.
+Why not, life's too short.
 Oh!
 I nearly forgot... cream.
 Mrs Tripps, would you fetch some cream?

 - Mrs Tripps shuffles off
 - Candice arrives